-Alex Antonov explains why Orbitz needed to ditch Jini and Java serialization in favor of REST and Protocol Buffers.
-Most of the presentation contains a demo of a sample application using these technologies to handle client-server requests/responses.
+Alex Antonov explains why Orbitz needed to ditch Jini in favor of REST and Protocol Buffers.
+Most of the presentation contains a demo of a sample application using these technologies.

-In the opening keynote at SpringOne Europe 2009, Rod Johnson wondered if Java innovation is going to be stifled by latest Oracle acquisition and expressed his belief that Java will continue to evolve outside of Sun as it has done for the last few years.
-As proof he mentioned: Grails, Roo, a tool for improved developer productivity, a free STS, tc Server and dm Server.
+Rod Johnson believes Java will continue to evolve outside of Sun as it has done lately.
+As proof he mentions SpringSource's latest contributions: Grails, Roo, free STS, tc Server and dm Server.

-In this presentation recorded at QCon SF 2008, Rod Johnson, the father of Spring, introduces the SpringSource dm Server by taking a high-level look at it, trying to clear up some misconceptions about what dm Server is, and showing how the configuration, logging and application installation work.
+Rod Johnson introduces the dm Server by taking a high-level look at it, trying to clear up some misconceptions about what dm Server is, and showing some of the internal workings of the server.